Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 Ascend through moraines and boulder fields towards Kyarkoti, the expedition's base camp.
 The landscape transitions from alpine meadows to rocky terrain.
 Establish base camp with views of Black Peak dominating the horizon.

-Critical acclimatization day at base camp.
+Critical acclimatisation day at base camp.
 Conduct technical training sessions including ice axe arrest, crampon techniques, rope work, and glacier travel safety.
-Short acclimatization hike to higher altitude.
+Short acclimatisation hike to higher altitude.
 Rest and prepare equipment.

 4,600m 4 km 4–5 hours

 First load ferry to Advanced Base Camp (ABC).
 Carry equipment and supplies to establish the higher camp.
 Return to base camp for the night.
-This rotation helps with acclimatization.
+This rotation helps with acclimatisation.

 4,600m 4 km 4–5 hours